NacirChahine/space_travel_game/README.md

 - Use the **Left** and **Right Arrow Keys** to move the spaceship.
 - Use the **Space Key** to shoot asteroids.
 - Avoid getting hit by the asteroids.
-- Survive as long as you can and score higher!
+- Survive as long as you can and score higher than other players!

 ## Installation